Texeljoy/AgoraTexelJoyExtensionDemo/Use instruction for HTEffect extension.md

 Call `setExtensionProperty` (Android) or `setExtensionPropertyWithVendor` (iOS) and pass in the corresponding key and value to achieve the following functions:

 1. Quick beauty
-2. Precise beauty、Reshape、Hairstyling、Style
+2. Precise beauty, Reshape, Hairstyling, Makeup, MakeupStyle, Body beauty
-3. Sticker、Gift、Watermark
+3. Sticker, Gift, Mask, Watermark
-4. Portrait matting、Green screen matting
+4. Portrait matting, Green screen matting
 5. Gesture recognition
-6. Style filter、Effect filter、Funny filter
+6. Style filter, Effect filter, Funny filter

 You can make combined calls according to the needs of the scene.
 Please refer to [Interface Instruction](https://github.com/Texeljoy/AgoraTexelJoyExtension/tree/master) for the corresponding key and value.